South African court says marijuana use in private is legal

 - Soon-Yi Previn defends husband Woody Allen, attacks mother

-The court says it would be up to a police officer to decide if the amount of marijuana in someone’s possession is for dealing or personal consumption.
+The court says it would be up to a police officer to decide if the amount of marijuana in someone’s possession is for personal consumption or dealing.